CsatiZoltan/t8code-wiki/Step-3---Adapting-a-forest.md

 ```C
 t8_forest_ref (forest);
 ```
-to manually increase the reference counter.
+before adapting it to manually increase the reference counter and prevent it from destruction.

 Analoguously you can dereference a `forest` - and hence also destroy it, if its count reaches 0 - with
 ```C